-Revenue is measured at the fair value of the consideration received or receivable, and represents amounts receivable from exportation of non- ferrous scraps, stated net of value-added tax (VAT), returns, rebates and discounts.
+Revenue is measured at the fair value of the consideration received or receivable, and represents amounts receivable from export of recycled lead scraps of batteries, aluminium and plastics, stated net of value-added tax (VAT), returns, rebates and discounts.

 The company recognises revenue when the amount of revenue can be reliably estimated, with conditions that it is probable that future economic benefits will flow to the company and when specific criteria have been met for each of these activities.
 The company bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.